Is Pineapple Safe During Pregnancy? (Updated 2026 Guide)

 ✓ What's Safe

-- • Fresh, ripe pineapple from reputable grocery stores
+- • Fresh, whole pineapple from reputable grocery stores wash thoroughly under running water before cutting

-- • Canned pineapple in juice (not heavy syrup) for lower sugar content
+- • Canned pineapple packed in juice rather than heavy syrup to reduce sugar intake

-- • Moderate portions of 1-2 cups per day are considered safe throughout all trimesters
+- • Moderate portions of 1-2 cups per day as part of a balanced diet

 ✗ What to Avoid

-- • Unwashed pineapple always rinse the exterior under running water before cutting
+- • Unwashed pineapple always rinse under running water and scrub the exterior before cutting to prevent bacteria transfer

-- • Bromelain supplements high dose supplements are not recommended during pregnancy
+- • Bromelain supplements in concentrated doses these are not the same as eating fresh fruit and are not recommended during pregnancy

-- • Canned pineapple in heavy syrup if managing gestational diabetes
+- • Canned pineapple in heavy syrup if you have gestational diabetes or are watching sugar intake

 Most Common Ingredients in Pineapple Products